bkuhlmann/pragmater/README.md

 ### Frozen String Literals

-With Ruby 2.3.0, support for frozen strings was added.
-These comments are meant to be placed at the top of each source file.
+Support for frozen string literals was added in Ruby 2.3.0.
+The ability to freeze strings within a source can be done by placing a frozen string pragma at the top of each source file.
 Example:

     # frozen_string_literal: true